 BDay 2Old Havana and Finca Vigia

-The morning is devoted to exploring the four distinct plazas and the cobblestone walkways of Old Havana, a UNESCO World Heritage Site.
+In the morning, enjoy a walking tour with a local expert guide, exploring the four distinct plazas and the cobblestone walkways of Old Havana, a UNESCO World Heritage Site.
 Lunch is at La Moneda Cubana, a paladar and a first-of-its-kind training program for young Cubans interested in learning culinary arts and private entrepreneurship.

 In the afternoon, drive outside Havana to Ernest Hemingway’s house and farm, Finca Vigia, which is now an indoor-outdoor museum.